Olical/dotfiles/stowed/.config/nvim/README.md

  - [ ] Make autopairs more aggressive, it misses some closing ones if there's already one on the line
  - [ ] Show whitespace
  - [ ] Disable folding by default (fold level 0 or something?)
+ - [ ] Highlight matching word on hover?

  ## Quirks